DesmondYau/github-crash-course/README.md

 # Important Instruction

-This is a demo repo to practice Git and Github
+This is a demo repo to practice Git and Github!